JetBrains/Qodana/topics/gitlab.md

 <include from="lib_qd.topic" element-id="major-version-note"/>

-In the `.gitlab-ci.yml` file, save the following configuration to [include](%ComponentInvocation%) the
+For the cloud-based version of GitLab CI/CD, in the `.gitlab-ci.yml` file save the following configuration to [include](%ComponentInvocation%) the
 %product% Scan GitLab Pipeline component:

 ```yaml